 Homework is an integral part of the learning process.
-Pupils receive regular homework which supplements and reinforces the work completed in the classroom.
-In the Lower School homework for English, Maths and Humanities is set on Friday each week, whilst in the Upper School it is set each day (for English, Maths, Spellings, Science and Humanities).
+Pupils receive regular homework that supplements and reinforces the work completed in the classroom.
+In Lower School, English, Maths and Humanities homework is set on Friday each week, whilst in Upper School it is set each day (for English, Maths, Spellings, Science and Humanities).

 Parents and carers have a vital role to play in their child’s education, and homework is an important part of this process.
 To support pupils with their homework parents and carers are encouraged to: